Convert Singly Linked List To Xor Linked List In C++ - C++ Programming Tutorial

 • Example:

-Let us take an example to convert Singly Linked List to XOR Linked List in C++.
+Let's consider a scenario where we convert a Singly Linked List to an XOR Linked List using C++.

 Example